-A glaze is the finishing touch on a ham that doesn’t cover the flavor of the meat but adds a little balance.
+A glaze is a finishing touch on ham that doesn’t cover the flavor of the meat but adds a little balance.
 Personally, for Easter, any glaze has to incorporate citrus.
 Case in point: last year’s citrus glazed pork roast.
 And no matter the occasion, this glaze will leave you wanting more.
 I dare you to prove me wrong!

-I told you this would be easy right?
+I told you this would be easy, right?
 Enjoy!

 Watch how to make this citrus glazed ham: